amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    The updated code performs the following steps:

    - First a new `DaprClient` instance is instantiated.
-This class is used for most interactions with Dapr sidecars.
+This class enables you to interact with most Dapr sidecars.
    - From the state store, `DaprClient.GetStateAsync` fetches the value for the `counter` key.
 If the key does exist, the default `int` value (which is `0`) is returned.
-   - Then the code iterates, writing the `counter` value to the console and saving an incremented value to the state store.
+   - The code then iterates, writing the `counter` value to the console and saving an incremented value to the state store.

-3. To run the application, you must use the Dapr CLI `run` command.
-It invokes the underlying Dapr runtime, enabling the application and Dapr sidecar to run together.
-You'll also need to name your application by specifying an application id.
-If you don't specify an application id, Dapr will generate a unique value for you.
-This will cause problems with the State Management building block because it uses the application id as a prefix for the state keys.
-This means that if your application id changes, you will no longer be able to access any previously stored state.
+3. The Dapr CLI `run` command starts the application.
+It invokes the underlying Dapr runtime and enables the application and Dapr sidecar to run together.
+If you omit the `app-id`, Dapr will then generate a unique name for the application.

-   Now run the application:
+ > [!IMPORTANT]
+ > Care must be taken to always pass an explicit `app-id` parameter when consuming the State Management building block.
+The block uses the application Id value as a *prefix* for its state key for each key-value pair.
+If the application id changes, you can no longer access the previous stored state.

+   Run the application with the following command:

    ```
    ~$ dapr run --app-id DaprCounter dotnet run
    ```

    Try stopping and restarting the application.
-You'll see that the counter does not reset.
-Instead it continues from the previously saved state, making this a truly stateful application.
+You'll see that the counter doesn't reset.
+Instead it continues from the previously saved state.
+The Dapr building block makes the application stateful.

-At this point, you might wonder where the state is actually stored.
-For that we'll have to look at component configuration files, which we will address in the next section.
+You might wonder, where is the state stored?

 ## Component configuration files

-In the previous section, you've created a stateful application which uses the default state store component installed by Dapr.
-When you initialized Dapr with the the `dapr init` command, the Dapr CLI automatically provisioned a Redis container.
-It also created a default component configuration file, entitled `statestore.yaml`.
-This file contains configuration settings for using the Redis cache as a state store.
-The file is stored in the `$HOME/.dapr/components` folder on Linux/macOS, and in the `%USERPROFILE%\.dapr\components` folder on Windows.
+When you first initialized Dapr (`dapr init`) for your local environment, it automatically provisioned a Redis container.
+To expose the Redis container as the default state store component, Dapr also created a component configuration file, entitled `statestore.yaml`.
 Here's a look at its contents:

 ```yaml
 apiVersion: dapr.io/v1alpha1